Admissions Requirements

 Supplemental exams will only be granted if the student:

-• has failed no more than two courses (regardless of the unit value of the course).
+- has failed no more than one course (regardless of the unit value of the course).

 Students eligible for supplemental privileges will be notified after approval by the Undergraduate Academic Affairs Committee.